oscar-system/GAP_pkg/GAP_pkg_crisp/README.md

 # GAP_pkg_crisp

-This is generated wrapper package for the GAP package CRISP 1.4.5.
+This is a generated Julia wrapper package for the GAP package CRISP 1.4.6.

 ## Issues